Get the best software for your business. Compare product reviews, pricing below.

-Dashboard software is a type of BI tool that creates dashboards from multiple data sources, which are visual representations of key performance indicators (KPIs).
+Dashboard software is a type of business intelligence software that creates dashboards from multiple data sources, which are visual representations of key performance indicators (KPIs).
 These business metrics are intended to help monitor current operations (business performance), provide tactical ways to achieve business goals, and analyze situations, employees, departments, and more, to determine how to better the health of your organization.

 A dashboard has its name derived from the dashboard of a car vehicle, which shows an array of real-time data about the car’s performance (such as a speedometer, odometer, and fuel gauge).
 In terms of business intelligence, a dashboard shows a company’s current and historical performance.
 A BI dashboard will show whatever KPIs desired to identify trends, evaluate potential issues, and reduce costs.